Board & Management

 Director

-Sandy is a Registered Nurse and is married with three children.
-Originally from Tasmania, she and her husband Tony moved to the Territory for work five years ago.
-Sandy spent three years working as a lecturer in Aged Care at Charles Darwin University, spending most of her time delivering Aged Care training to various Indigenous communities in East Arnhem Land.
+Sandy is a retired Registered Nurse and is married with three children.
+Originally from Tasmania, Sandy and her husband Tony moved to the Territory for work in 2012.
+Sandy spent over three years working as a lecturer in Aged Care at Charles Darwin University CDU, spending most of her time delivering Aged Care training to various Indigenous communities in East Arnhem Land and the Tiwi Islands.
+She left CDU to become an Aged Care Assessor and her most recent position prior to retirement was in the role of Team Leader for the Aged Care Assessment Team (ACAT) in Darwin.

-Prior to her move to Darwin, Sandy had spent over 20 years working in Aged and Community Care.
-Her last role was Team Leader for Home and Community Care Services for North and North West Tasmania.
-Her current position is with the Aged Care Unit as a Clinical Assessor for the Aged Care Assessment Team (ACAT).
+Prior to her move to Darwin, Sandy spent over 20 years working in Aged and Community Care including Mental Health respite, Dementia and Palliative care services.
+Her last role in Tasmania was Team Leader for Home and Community Care Services for North and Northwest Tasmania.

 Marie-Louise Pearson